 The Anthropic vs. OpenAI Feud: A Public War Over AI's Soul

-The most explosive storyline of Super Bowl LX wasn't scripted by an ad agency—it unfolded in real-time on social media between two AI giants.
+The most explosive storyline of Super Bowl LX was not scripted by an ad agency.
+It unfolded in real-time on social media between two AI giants.
 The conflict centered on a fundamental question: should AI assistants contain advertising?

 Anthropic launched the first salvo in its commercials, which directly criticized the concept of ads in AI chats.
 One spot showed a user asking for fitness advice, only to have the AI suddenly pivot to selling fictional insoles.
 The implied target was clear: OpenAI, which had announced tests of ads within ChatGPT.
 Anthropic's tagline was a direct shot: "Ads are coming to AI.
 But not to Claude."